 The world wastes over 1 billion tonnes of food every year — and households are responsible for 60% of it.
 According to the UN Environment Programme's Food Waste Index Report 2024, that works out to roughly one in five meals bought at home ending up in the bin.
-For an average family of four in the US, that's around $1,600 lost every year.
+The USDA estimates the average US family of four loses around $1,600 of food a year.

 The good news is that reducing food waste at home doesn't require a lifestyle overhaul.
 Small, consistent habits can cut your household's waste in half — and put hundreds of dollars back in your pocket.
 Digital tools help too: the Fango app automatically reminds you before food expires, so nothing gets forgotten at the back of the fridge.